marten-seemann/draft-seemann-quic-address-discovery/draft-seemann-quic-address-discovery.md

 MUST treat the receipt of a non-empty value as a connection error of type TRANSPORT_PARAMETER_ERROR.

-The client MUST remember the value of this transport parameter.
+When using 0-RTT, both endpoints MUST remember the value of this transport parameter.
 This allows sending the frames defined by this extension in 0-RTT packets.
 If 0-RTT data is accepted by the server, the server MUST NOT disable this extension on the resumed connection.

 # Frames

 This extension defines three frames.
 These frames MUST only appear in the application data packet number space.
-These frames are "probing frames" as defined in {{Section 9.1 of RFC9000}}, which allows sending these frames when probing a new path without migrating to that path.
+These frames are "probing frames" as defined in {{Section 9.1 of RFC9000}}.

 ## REQUEST_ADDRESS